trustoverip/tswg-cesr-specification/spec/spec.md

 ```

 ###### Transposable Signature Attachments
-To support nesting of signed SAD content in other SAD content the root path of SAD Path Groups or the path of a SAD Path Signature Group provides transposability of CESR SAD signatures such that a single SAD Path Signature Group or an entire SAD Path Group attachment can be transposed across envelope boundaries by updating the single path or root path to indicate the new location.
-Extending the example above, the SAD content is now embedded in a KERI `exn` event message as follows:
+To support nesting of signed SAD content in other SAD content, the root path of SAD Path Groups or the path of a SAD Path Signature Group provides transposability of CESR SAD signatures such that a single SAD Path Signature Group or an entire SAD Path Group attachment can be transposed across envelope boundaries by updating the single path or root path to indicate the new location.
+Extending the example above, the SAD content is now embedded in a KERI `exn` event Message as follows:

 ```json